alishams21/agantic-ai-pricing-solution/README.md

 1. curation of data (using huggingface datasets)

-2. training of random forest model (using sklearn)
+2. training of random forest model to be used as one of the modelsin ensemble model which will built later (using sklearn)

 3. finetuning of openai model (using openai api)